christophervoigt/blog/src/content/blog/de-escalating-styles-with-css-cascade-layers.md

 Writing this article made me realize that I should probably start using Cascade Layers in my projects.
 I'm looking forward to see if they can help me write more maintainable CSS.

-Feel free to criticize or correct my thoughts here.
-I'm always looking for ways to improve my writing.

 Have a good one! 👋